alensiljak/cashier/README.md

 ## Test

 The testing is done with Playwright.
+Run the Dev server first, then trigger the tests with:

 `npm run test`

+or

+`npx playwright test new-tx`

 ## Linter